- Put Writing Strategies

 Leverage in future trading

 So we know that futures trading is a contract for investing in a derivative.
 When such a contract is initiated, the investor need not pay the full amount for a contract, only a small upfront payment is required.
 It’s an initial margin of the total value that is required to initiate the contract.
 The margin and maintenance value are set by the exchanges.
-This is one of the most important aspects that distinguishes futures market from other financial instruments.
+This is one of the most important aspects that distinguish futures market from other financial instruments.

 How to start trading commodities online